-At the time that I orginally write this post, the service was only available in the Portland, Oregon, area according to the Google Transit FAQ at that time, but that page told us that they “plan to expand to cities throughout the United States and around the world.”
+When I originally wrote this post, the Google Transit service was only available in the Portland, Oregon, area, according to the Google Transit FAQ at that time.
+Still, that page told us that they “plan to expand to cities throughout the United States and around the world.”
 Look at the Google Maps Transit page to see where it’s now available.

-The idea seems like a very good coupling of public information with private enterprise.
-The Transit program was originally created during Google 20 percent time, as noted in an Official Google Blog post – Public transit via Google.
+The idea seems like a perfect coupling of public information with private enterprise.
+The Google Transit program was created during Google 20 percent time, as noted in an Official Google Blog post – Public transit via Google.